JTJohnsonUGA/ga-deer-resource-selection/README.md

 # ga-deer-resource-selection
-South GA white-tailed deer resource selection data - passive/baited cameras - DOI
+Data and code for southwestern Gerogia white-tailed deer resource selection SCR analysis.
+The analysis involved estimating the effects of short-term bait sites on third-order and second-order selection of male deer.